David Richmond-Peck

 David Richmond-Peck (born April 5, 1974) is a Canadian actor who has appeared in over 70 film and television roles in Canada and the United States since 2000.

 Career

 Richmond-Peck won two Leo Awards: in 2006 for Behind the Camera: The Unauthorized Story of Mork and Mindy and in 2010 for his acting in the short film Instant.

 Personal life

 Richmond-Peck was born in Oakville, Ontario.
 He graduated from Appleby College in 1992, later attending the University of Western Ontario where he was a member of Beta Theta Pi.
 He studied acting at Studio 58 in Vancouver.

 Richmond-Peck is married to Canadian actress Alisen Down.
-They have a son named Lucas Gregory Blair Richmond-Peck.
+David has two children named Lucas Gregory Blair Richmond-Peck and Elijah David Tayes Richmond-Peck.